Skip to content

 In accordance with Bill 132, Sexual Violence and Harassment Action Plan Act, 2016, Postsecondary institutions in Ontario are required to report aggregate data to the Ministry of Colleges and Universities and a report to the Humber Board of Governors on the experiences of, and support for, students who have experienced sexual violence.

-The Associate Director, Health and Counselling will maintain annual statistics on disclosed and reported incidents of sexual violence on campus for the purpose of community education and legislated requirements.
+The Manager, Student Connection and Community Care will maintain annual statistics on disclosed and reported incidents of sexual violence on campus for the purpose of community education and legislated requirements.
 This data would not include any information that would identify any individuals.

 9. Policy Review